planetoftheweb/planetoftheweb.github.io/_site/toolbox/2022-05-25-Whats-new-with-css-frameworks-ep26.md

 So CSS now has its own version of variables, which are technically called [Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 Alright, I have a small problem with the way that the people who make these decisions name things to make them more confusing.

-I think this highlights a proble with CSS.
+I think this highlights a problem with CSS.
 That when you change things, you have to make them backwards compatible, so whereas Sass variables make immediate sense, CSS variables are honestly a bit confusing.

 They are accessed through the var function and theen are called with double dashes.
-Variables are [defined in a speecial :root](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#using_the_root_pseudo-class) section of your site so that they're available to all of your styles.
+Variables are [defined in a special :root](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties#using_the_root_pseudo-class) section of your site so that they're available to all of your styles.

 So, what are some frameworks doing with this?
 Some frameworks like [Pollen](https://www.pollen.style/) define a set of variables for you as a great starter set.
 This is something you could easily create them yourself, but these are some great presets that give you scales so that your designs look the same.